-To turn the unit off, press and hold down the POWER/BRILL key until the screen goes dark (approx. 3 sec.).
+To turn the unit off, press and hold down the POWER/BRILL key until the screen goes off (approx. 3 sec.).
 To protect the LCD attach the hard cover.
 Note that the network sounder will be turned off approx. three minutes after turning off the power.
+This is due to the system's electrical characteristics.